ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 ### Impact of Global Pandemic

-Early in 2020, the CoViD-19 pandemic and resulting quarantines and shutdowns led to significant changes in traffic patterns, due to a large number of people who suddenly started working and attending school remotely and using more interactive applications (video conferencing, in addition to streaming media).
-Subsequently, the Internet Architecture Board (IAB) held a COVID-19 Network Impacts Workshop {{IABcovid}} in November 2020.
+Early in 2020, the COVID-19 pandemic and resulting quarantines and shutdowns led to significant changes in traffic patterns, due to a large number of people who suddenly started working and attending school remotely and using more interactive applications (video conferencing, in addition to streaming media).
+Subsequently, the Internet Architecture Board (IAB) held a COVID-19 Network Impacts Workshop {{RFC9075}} in November 2020.
 The following observations from the workshop report are worth considering.

 - Participants describing different types of networks reported different kinds of impacts, but all types of networks saw impacts.
 - Mobile networks saw traffic reductions and residential networks saw significant increases.